Kochurovskyi/Business_Analytics/README.md

 •	seminar - 23.0 / 0.30

-For a greedy algorithm I will use most effective marketing channels firstly and move forward to less effective in ours case I will all all Seminars with the highest success factor and implement it to Savings product with the highest revenue (400) and finish with gifts implemented to Mortgage.
+For a greedy algorithm I will use most effective marketing channels firstly and move forward to less effective in our case I will all all Seminars with the highest success factor and implement it to Savings product with the highest revenue (400) and finish with gifts implemented to Mortgage.
 Then I will iterate till the budget’s finished.
 This is how it works.

 And in the end I will have such results for different limits of budget like in the example bellow (for $20000):